About our Offerings: Learning Formats

 Community Round Tables

 This is an opportunity for DIA Community members to host round table discussions inspired by sessions from within the DIA 2020 program.
 This allows DIA Community members to continue the dialogue and develop connections at a reserved space after a session has ended.
+Learn more about our Communities here.

 View Infographic to learn more.